ByteChkR/Byt3/Readme.md

 ### Byt3.Callbacks
 Small Helper Library that exposes a IOCallback class that can be used to "reroute" IO Calls.

+### Byt3.DisposableManagement
+Helper Library that associates any deriving class with a handle identifier to help with finding memory leaks.

+### Byt3.ConsoleInternals
+Library that implements the base classes used to load different Console and File Resolver modules.

 ### Byt3.Utilities.DotNet
 Library containing Implementation for Loading Assemblies and Recursively Resolving .csproj references.

+### Byt3.Utilities.Exceptions
+Base Exceptions for the Solution

+### Byt3.Utilities.FastString
+Collection of algorithms that are performance optimized.

+### Byt3.Utilities.IL
+WIP Library containing different functions that could alleviate the use of reflection in some usecases.

+### Byt3.Utilities.ManifestIO
+Implements a Filesystem built on top of Byt3.Callbacks that enables treating embedded resources like files and directories.

 ### Byt3.Utilities.Serialization
 Small Library that is containing Serialization Utilities.